Revolutionize Your Business with Web-Based CRM: Benefits & 3 Software

 Analytics and Reporting

 Web-based CRMs offer analytics and reporting dashboards that allow users to view statistics in a highly engaging visual representation using customized infographic-style perspectives.
-The software provides a platform that can be accessed from various portals and deliver accurate updates, improving accessibility across the board.
+The software provides a platform that can be accessed from various portals and delivers accurate updates, improving accessibility across the board.

 These reports can help upper management make data-driven decisions, such as exploring an existing market demand or deciding what lead should be disqualified.